 However, any wood you collect is likely to carry bugs and bacteria, so you must take steps to heat and sanitize the wood before adding it to your pet's cage.
 Of course, you only want to use safe wood for building reptile enclosures.

 Video of the Day

 You must avoid placing toxic woods into your pet's cage.
-Many hardwood species, including oaks (Quercus sp.), dogwoods (Cornus sp.) and maples (Acer sp.) are safe and work well in a reptile habitat.
-Few conifers are appropriate, and you should avoid wood from pine (Pinus sp.), cedar (Juniperus sp.) or eucalyptus (Eucalyptus sp.) trees because of the aromatic compounds the wood releases.
+Many hardwood species, including ash, oaks, and dogwoods, are safe and work well in a reptile habitat.
+Few conifers are appropriate to use as logs for lizards, and you should avoid wood from cedar or eucalyptus trees because of the aromatic compounds the wood releases.

-Knock the wood on the ground a few times to dislodge as much dirt and loose bark as possible.
-To remove the dirt that remains, use a stiff-bristle steel brush and plenty of water.
+Remove as much detritus from the wood as possible before you bring it home.
+Knock the wood on the ground a few times to dislodge dirt and loose bark.
+Then, to remove the dirt that remains, use a stiff-bristle steel brush or sand paper and plenty of water.
 Clean the wood outdoors, but use hot water if possible.
 If you must cut the wood to size, do so after you have washed it.

 Now that the wood is free of surface dirt and debris, make sure it is not harboring insects, arthropods, bacteria, viruses, or fungi.
 Because wood is porous, it is best to avoid using harsh chemicals or disinfectants to sterilize it.
 Instead, use heat to kill any microbes present.
 The easiest way to treat the wood is with a handheld steam-generating unit, but you can also boil or bake wood.